rdubois-crypto/FreshCryptoLib/README.md

 ### Directory solidity:
-FCL_elliptic.sol: an EVM optimized implementation of sec256r1, using language hacks and specificities FCL_ecdaa.sol: an EVM version of the ECDAA anonymous attestation for anonymous airdrops
+FCL_elliptic.sol: an EVM optimized implementation of sec256r1, using language hacks and specificities.

+FCL_ecdaa.sol: an EVM version of the ECDAA anonymous attestation for anonymous airdrops

 ### Directory cairo: